AivasRequiem/EberronObsidian/Інструменти ДМ/CLI/books/eberron-rising-from-the-last-war/09-chapter-3-sharn-city-of-towers.md

 ### Things to Do in Tavick's Landing

-> [!readaloud] Voice of Breland—is your Neighbor a cyran invader?
+> [!readaloud] Voice of Breland—is your Neighbor a Cyran invader?
 >
 > In the wake of the Mourning, our king welcomed the survivors of that tragedy into our cities.
 In Sharn, High Walls alone holds more Cyran refugees than Karrnath has allowed across its borders.
 If you read the Sharn Inquisitive or the Korranberg Chronicle, you've heard the endless litany of how difficult life is, tales of overcrowding, starvation, and disease.
 Although we at the Voice of Breland sympathize with all who suffer, we refuse to ignore the deadly threat in our midst.
 The majority of Cyrans who survived the Mourning did so because they were beyond the borders of their nation.
 And why is that?
 Because they were soldiers.
 >